Cash buyers are crucial for success in real estate wholesaling because they close deals quickly without the need for banks or lenders.

 23. Local Tax Assessor Websites

-This is a bit of a shot in the dark unless you are looking at a specific address, but you can find cash buyers using public records through the website of your local area tax assessor’s office online, and look up specific ownership information.
+You can find cash buyers using public records through the website of your local area tax assessor’s office online, and look up specific ownership information.
 One clue is to look for properties with a mailing address that is different from the property address, especially if out of state.
 Check also for properties owned by an LLC, as this indicates it is more than likely an investment property.
 Some jurisdictions do not allow personal contact information to appear on the property profile, so you may still need to hunt down a name through skip trace or a directory search.

 24. “We Buy Houses” Franchises